Traeger-GmbH/codabix-docker/README.md

 #### Persistent

-Executing the following command will remove the container and its corresponding resources but persist the volume that contains the data created by CoDaBix.
+Executing the following command will remove the container and its corresponding resources but persist the volume that contains the data created by Codabix.

 ```
 docker-compose down